Remember the old T-Mobile network, when the plans were complicated and your iPhone wouldn't even work on the T-Mobile LTE network?

 Sim Card Activation Kit

 T-Mobile offers two types of SIM card activation kits: a phone SIM card or a tablet SIM card.
-The Prepaid (and Non-prepaid) 3-in-1 Sim Starter Kits are some of the most expensive kits around, but these are compatible with unlocked GSM phones.
+The Prepaid (and Non-prepaid) 3-in-1 Sim Starter Kits are some of the most expensive kits around, but these are compatible with unlocked phones designed for the GSM network.
 If you're unsure of what a GSM network is, you can refer to our guide on "CDMA vs. GSM: What's the Difference?"

 The other kit is the T-Mobile Prepaid Mobile Internet 3-in-1 SIM Kit, which fits all LTE and GSM tablets and hotspots.
-The kit includes a Nano SIM card with Micro and Standard SIM adapters.
+The kit includes a nano SIM card with micro and standard SIM adapters.
+For more information about SIM cards, go here.

 To activate your device, your device must be unlocked.
 T-Mobile, unfortunately, cannot assist customers otherwise.
-You can follow our guide to learn how to unlock your phone.
+You can find out how to unlock iPhone or Android devices using our guide: how to unlock phones.

 Next, you use T-Mobile's online compatibility checker to verify compatibility.
 The device must support the frequencies used by T-Mobile.

-However, if you are bringing your own tablet or hotspot, you may choose your data plan and order by calling 1-844-575-9402 or go through the manual activation process step-by-step online.
+However, if you are bringing your own tablet or hotspot, you may choose your data plan and open your T-Mobile account by calling 1-844-575-9402 or go through the manual activation process step-by-step online.

 Furthermore, if you did not purchase your phone or SIM cards from T-Mobile.com or 1-800-TMOBILE, you can also go through the manual activation process online.